12 Over-the-Top Facts About Mommie Dearest

-It has been nearly 35 years since Frank Perry’s cult classic Mommie Dearest came out and rocked Hollywood and audiences alike.
+It has been over 35 years since Frank Perry’s cult classic Mommie Dearest came out and rocked Hollywood and audiences alike.
 The film—an adaptation of Christina Crawford’s book about her abusive upbringing with her adoptive mother, iconic actress Joan Crawford—was annihilated by critics, but fully embraced by fans.
 It also became a point of contention among everyone involved in its making, from the source novel’s author to the film’s reportedly difficult star, Faye Dunaway.

 1. ANNE BANCROFT WAS ORIGINALLY ATTACHED TO STAR.